 If a child is assessed as well below age related expectations, has a high level of difficulty when they join us or as they change during their school life, they may be considered to have a special educational need or disability (SEND).
 Progress is monitored closely to help inform any decisions around special educational needs, with concerns from parents/carers and staff in school being used to initially identify a possible need.
 A health diagnosis would be used to identify a child as being SEND due to a disability.
 Children with SEND have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.
 They will need extra or different help.
 Schools and other external agencies can help most children overcome their difficulties quickly and easily.
 A few children will need extra help for some or all of their time in school.

 SEND stages and terminology

 The Special Educational Needs Code of Practice gives guidance to schools in meeting the needs of pupils.
 It sets out how help should be given in a step-by-step approach.
 You will be consulted at all stages of this graduated approach and staff will inform you of the additional work they do with your child, through the SEN review meetings.
 Class teachers will assess your child to identify their strengths, needs and the extra help they require.
 If they need extra or different support than most children their age they may get extra support through school, this may involve:

-• Individual sessions with a Learning Support Assistant
+- Individual sessions with a Specialised Teaching Assistant

 If your child continues to have difficulty even with this support, we may look at offering support through our Inclusion team in school or talk to you about asking for advice from people outside school such as a Speech and Language Therapist, Hearing/Visual impairment Teacher, Play Therapist or an Educational Psychologist.
 Your child would continue to get a high level of extra support in school guided by the advice of these professionals.